 The distracted driver is not the only highway risk to be targeted by state law.
-A drunk driving accident can cause an innocent driver or passenger in another vehicle to suffer a serious injury or die because of the actions of drunk driver.
-Penalties the state may impose on a motorist convicted of a first offense drunk driving charge now includes a one-year suspension of the person’s license to drive.
+A drunk driving accident can cause an innocent driver or passenger in another vehicle to suffer a serious injury or die because of the actions of a drunk driver.
+Penalties the state may impose on a motorist convicted of a first offense drunk driving charge now include a one-year suspension of the person’s license to drive.

-Regardless of the measures taken by government to curtail unsafe driving behavior, a serious injury suffered in a car accident will continue to be a common occurrence.
-If you are injured in a car accident with a negligent driver, a Macon personal injury law firm can assist you to understand your right to compensation for pain and suffering, medical expenses, lost wages and the other damages you incurred.
+Regardless of the measures taken by the government to curtail unsafe driving behavior, a serious injury suffered in a car accident will continue to be a common occurrence.
+If you are injured in a car accident with a negligent driver, a Macon personal injury law firm can assist you to understand your right to compensation for pain and suffering, medical expenses, lost wages, and the other damages you incurred.